 Household cleaners have many abrasive chemicals that can damage your stones, release jewelers epoxy used for the additional setting of pearls or any non-prong held stone, or remove plating such as rhodium plating used over white gold.
 Take off before you clean.

-Most commercial cleaners, powder to water solutions, and chemical based pre-packaged solutions are made by certain companies that would benefit from you needing to come in for a pricey repair.
+Most commercial cleaners, from powder to water solutions, and chemical based pre-packaged solutions are made by certain companies that would benefit from you needing to come in for a pricey repair.
 Do not use these products.

 You will hear on the wire that a toothbrush is good for jewelry cleaning but I promise you this is a very bad idea.
 Not only will it scratch certain softer metals like gold and silver but it can also aid in loosening stones.